 "You're a better judge than I thought."
 She acceded.
 "We have a long way ahead, move faster."

-Kaname had conveniently learned Yuuki was no softhearted, congenial creature.
+Kaname had conveniently learned Yuki was no softhearted, congenial creature.
 She was rough, valiant, corroded on the outside with an inner goodness translucent in her actions.
-She cared for his safety and weighted the consequence if he so much as pricked his pinky finger, she'd throw herself in live fire.
-Yuuki was also unaccustomed to compliments, he'd badger her with poetry words and she'd revolt with curses in retaliation.
+She cared for his safety and weighted the consequence if he so much as pricked his pinky finger she'd throw herself in fire.
+Yuki was also unaccustomed to compliments, he'd badger her with poetic words and she'd revolt with curses in retaliation.
 It was amusing to watch her fluster.
-For one who'd never been around women that exalted emotions akin storms, volcanoes and earthquakes, Kaname patiently observed all that he could.
+For one who'd never been around women that exalted emotions akin storms, volcanoes and earthquakes like Yuki, Kaname patiently observed all that he could.
 Even if she prodded him with negative illustrations about his absent beard and comely nature normally lost on men.

-Yuuki brutally swerved away, eyes pinned on her boots.
+Yuki brutally swerved away, eyes pinned on her boots.
 She was in no position to feign having a satisfied hunger.
-She knew she couldn't pull it off when her food kept talking back as it flaunted its rich, succulent content right under her nose.
+She knew she couldn't pull it off when her food kept talking back as it flaunted its rich, succulent throat right under her nose.

-Kaname was sensitive to her smell and reaction, the crucial wavelengths in her system, allowing the pureblood ample inclination to rouse her starved interests with his blood…and body.
+Kaname was sensitive to her smell and reaction.
+The crucial wavelengths in her system allowed the pureblood ample inclination to rouse her starved interests with his blood…and body.
 She gritted her fangs inside her mouth and felt a sauce of hunger salivate the lining of her gums.
-She abided to give him a tour, but beyond this assignment she feared losing control and refused his company.
+She abided to give him a tour but beyond this assignment she feared losing control and refused his company.

 "Go home."
-Yuuki pulled off his wig.
-"I have work to do, and I don't want you around."
+Yuki pulled off his wig.
+"I have work to do and I don't want you around."